The Crosslink 2 Construction

 Πbc honest block production

-The honest block producer then sets .
+The honest block producer then sets to .

 Why not choose T such that H ⌈1bc . context_bft ⪯bft bft‑last‑final(T )?